tylerpoor05/tylerpoor05.github.io/project3.md

 ## How to run the program

-THe program is run over command line or can be run through an IDE, such as VSC.
+The program is run over command line or can be run through an IDE, such as VSC.